 When computing S(v), we take note which of the incoming edges are maximizing edges.
 After arriving at v_E , we trace back a maximizing path to v_S .
 If at some vertex we have to make a choice between several maximizing edges, we remember this branching point on a stack and first follow one choice.
-Later we use backtracking to come back and systematically explore the other choice(s).
+Later we can use backtracking to come back and systematically explore the other choice(s).
 Thus, we can systematically enumerate all maximizing paths and hence construct all optimal alignments.
-(In a cost context, we only consider minimizing edges and trace back a minimizing path.)
 This procedure is entirely similar to the one described in Section 3.6.
 It takes O(|A|) time to reconstruct an alignment A.